simivar/riot-php/README.md

 ```

 ## APIs Coverage
+> :warning: API that have their names ~strikethrough~ are deprecated and will be removed.

 | API                  | Docs                                                              | Status |
 | -------------------- | ----------------------------------------------------------------- | ------ |
 | Account v1           | [docs](https://developer.riotgames.com/apis#account-v1)           | 100%   |